-Fee-only financial advisor Redwood Wealth Management, LLC (RWM) has nearly $632 million in client assets under management (AUM).
-The company employs seven financial advisors, and its services are centered around financial planning, retirement planning, tax management and, most importantly, investment management.
+Redwood Wealth Management, LLC (RWM) is a fee-only financial advisor.
+The company employs a small team of financial advisors, and its services are centered around financial planning, retirement planning, tax management and, most importantly, investment management.
 Redwood Wealth Management currently ranks on SmartAsset's list of the top financial advisors in Alpharetta, Georgia.

 Redwood Wealth Management Background

 Prior to 2009, Redwood Wealth Management did business under the name Niagara Financial Advisors.
 Therefore, Redwood can trace its roots back to 2001 when Niagara was founded.
-The firm is principally owned by two entities: Steinberger Incorporated and Redwood Financial Services, Inc. Steinberger Incorporated is, in turn, owned by CIO Lane Steinberger and lead wealth managers Raj Chokshi, Shawn Meade and Rachael Neil.
-Chokshi, Steinberger and Meade hold their shares through these separate companies:
+The firm is principally owned by two entities: Steinberger Incorporated and Redwood Financial Services, Inc. Steinberger Incorporated is, in turn, owned by CIO Lane Steinberger, and Redwood Financial Services is owned by lead wealth manager Shawn Meade.

 There are plenty of advisory certifications across the team at RWM.
 This list includes certifications such as certified financial planner (CFP), certified public accountant (CPA), chartered financial analyst (CFA) and certified divorce financial analyst (CDFA).